Chart Color Schemes

 Employment

-This rate is 2.8% lower than Rest of Vic.'s rate of 3.8%.
-Workforce participation in Apollo Bay is 52.7%, compared to Rest of Vic.'s 57.4%.
-Leading employment industries among residents are accommodation & food, construction, and retail trade.
-The area has a strong specialization in accommodation & food with an employment share of 3.6 times the regional level.
+This rate is 2.3% lower than Rest of Vic.'s rate of 3.8%, but workforce participation is somewhat lower at 52.7%.
+Key industries include accommodation & food, construction, and retail trade.
+Apollo Bay has a strong specialization in accommodation & food with an employment share 3.6 times the regional level, while health care & social assistance has limited presence at 9.7% compared to the regional figure of 16.8%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.

 Frequently Asked Questions - Employment